 The statistics on working from home and telecommuting continues to grow as information technologies increasingly decentralize the workplace.
 A decade ago, only 24% of workers had home offices and/or performed workplace activities from home.

 Last year, this number rose to 60%.
 This includes full time telecommuters and workers that spend at least half of the week performing duties not in the workplace.
-It makes sense for businesses to move equipment and bodies out of the office.
+With the recent outbreak of the Covid-19 coronavirus, now more that ever, it makes sense for businesses to move equipment and bodies out of the office.

 One under-explored aspect of the telecommuting phenomenon is liability and responsibility when it comes to workers’ compensation.